kataw/kataw/README.md

 All this things gives a you better control over transformation of each CST node compared to `Babel` and `Rome`.

-Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.
+Here is an example on an simple transformer that will replace all identifiers with an `NumericLiteral`.

 ```ts
 export function swapIdentifierWithNumeric(transform) {